BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 end
 ```

-Documentation can be accessed at the REPL or in a notebook by typing ? followed by the name of a function or macro, and pressing `Enter`:
+Documentation can be accessed in the REPL or in a notebook by typing ? followed by the name of a function or macro, and pressing `ENTER`:

 ```julia
 help?> polyline